-Fertility does start to decrease significantly after the mid-thirties, but it doesn't disappear completely.
+Fertility starts to decrease significantly after the mid-thirties, but it doesn't disappear completely.

 - At 35, 95% of women will get pregnant after three years of having regular unprotected sex.